xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 {{ output | markdownify }}
 </div>

-This configuration instructs Pipeline to post MDT data to an influxdb instance at 10.152.176.74:8086 that has a database named ```mdt_db```.
-For more information on creating databases in influxdb, see https://github.com/influxdata/influxdb#create-your-first-database.
+This configuration instructs Pipeline to post MDT data to an InfluxDB instance at 10.152.176.74:8086 that has a database named ```mdt_db```.

 Before posting the data to influxdb, pipeline transforms the data according to the instructions in the ```metrics.json``` file.
-More on this file in the next section.
+More on this in the next section.

 Finally, the ```dump = metricsdump.txt``` option lets you locally dump a copy of the same data that is being pushed to influxdb.
 This is useful for first-time setup and debugging.